ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

 ### On what I thought wouldn't be best for the AoE ECG
 * Cards as resources
 * Dice combat
+* Having action cards
+* Keeping track of research technologies via a tech tree.
+Takes up too much space
+* Being awarded VPs for controlling map regions
+* Having control groups that represent groups of entities on single spaces of the map
 * Having a time limit on turns
+* Making the combat much simpler like damage dealt = HP - Attack
 * Abstract battlefield like in Ashes Reborn or in Codex (the patrol zone)
 * Having an area between players that is fought over like in The Ares Project (the frontier)
 * Playing cards from binders instead of from a deck